-5. Implementation details
+4 Implementation details

 The implementation of the EM based parameter estimation method contains some intricate elements which influence the computational complexity and the accuracy of the computations.
-This section summarizes our proposals for those elements.
+This section summarizes our proposal for those elements.

-5.1.
-Structural restrictions of MMFAP models
+4.1 Structural restrictions of MMFAP models

-In the case of many discrete Markov modulated arrival processes (e.g. MAP, BMAP), the representation is not unique, and starting from a given representation of an arrival process infinitely many different, but stochastically equivalent representations of the same process can be generated with similarity transformation.
-From the related literature, it is known that optimizing non-unique representations should be avoided, because the optimization procedure might go back and forth between almost equivalent models having significantly different parameters.
-The usual solution to address this issue is to apply some structural restrictions (e.g., the Jordan representation of some of the matrices), which can make the representation unique [3].
-In this work, we also apply a structural restriction to make the optimization of MMFAPs more efficient (by making the path to the optimum more straight): We restrict matrix \mathbf{R} to be diagonal such that the diagonal elements of \mathbf{R} are non-decreasing, which makes the representation of an MMFAP unique except for the ordering of states with identical fluid arrival rates.
+In case of many discrete Markov modulated arrival processes (e.g. MAP, BMAP) the representation is not unique, and starting form a given representation of an arrival process infinitely many different, but stochastically equivalent representations of the same process can be generated with similarity transformation.
+Based on past experience it is known that optimizing non-unique representations should be avoided, since most computational effort of the optimizers is wasted on going back and forth between almost equivalent representations having significantly different parameters.
+The usual solution to address this issue is to apply some structural restrictions (e.g. the Jordan representation of some of the matrices), which can make the representation unique [15].

+In this work, we also apply a structural restriction to make the optimization of MMFAPs more efficient (by making the path to the optimum more straight): We restrict matrix $\mathbf{R}$ to be diagonal such that the diagonal elements of $\mathbf{R}$ are non-decreasing, which makes the representation of an MMFAP unique except for the ordering of states with identical fluid arrival rates.